couetilc/take-home-interview_Jan-2023_apple/README.md

 The user will see two pages: the address input page, containing a form with a text input and submit button, and the forecast page, summarizing the weather information in a simple stacked layout that provides a link back to the address input page and indicates whether the forecast is cached.

 We'll put our infrastructure together using Docker, for ease of use and so our interviewers can quickly get it running locally.
 We will need a Rails app, a PostgreSQL database, and Redis instance.
-I'll proxy requests with Nginx.
+I'll proxy requests with Caddy.
 I will store commands for project development and maintenance in an executable file "cli" at the root of the repo.

-TODO: start proxying with nginx
+TODO: index page that presents zip code input form to user

 ## Future Improvements